Written by Shambhavi Dutta

 If you thought hats were off the fashion radar, LFW has brought it under the spotlight yet again.
 Get ready to make some space for these fashion accessories because this spring you’ll need it, especially when you have to colour block your outfit.
 Designers such as Erdem and Rejina Pyo didn’t shy away from making big hats gain prominence on the catwalk.

 LFW is wanting us to go wild!
-Keep your animal print fears aside and get ready to embrace them as leopard print, snakeskin print, zebra print, and crocodile print have all come together to make a style statement.
+Keep your fears aside and get set to embrace the leopard print, snakeskin print, zebra print, and crocodile print have all come together to make a style statement.
 Designers like David Koma and Halpern incorporated these prints with sequins and chiffon and we must say that they looked fabulous!
-However, if you are choosing to go for animal-prints, remember that you are effectively toeing the line between dangerous and tacky.
-Thus ensure you follow the modern way of layering the prints and incorporate color-block sweaters and classic coats to tone it down.
+However, if you are choosing to go for animal-prints, remember that there is thin line between tacky and dangerous, you are treading upon.
+Thus ensure you follow the modern way of layering the prints and incorporate colour-block sweaters and classic coats to tone it down.

 Milan Fashion Week

-Think of Milan Fashion Week and all that comes to mind is when Donatella Versace made JLo set the ramp and of course the Internet on fire as she sashayed down the catwalk in a remake of the green jungle dress the singer wore to the 2000 Grammys and when model Ayesha Tan Jones held their hands up in protest at the Gucci Spring-Summer 2020 show.
+Think of Milan Fashion Week and our mind simply goes to the time when Donatella Versace made JLo set the ramp and of course the Internet on fire as she sashayed down the catwalk in a remake of the green jungle dress the singer wore to the 2000 Grammys and model Ayesha Tan Jones held their hands up in protest at the Gucci Spring-Summer 2020 show.
 Nevertheless, Benvenuti a Milano!